danielenricocahall/Kruskal-and-Prim-Implementation/README.md

 ![alt text](https://github.com/danielenricocahall/Kruskal-and-Prim-Implementation/blob/master/Results/Prim_Kruskal_Fit_1.png)
 ![alt text](https://github.com/danielenricocahall/Kruskal-and-Prim-Implementation/blob/master/Results/Prim_Kruskal_Fit_2.png)

 Each algorithm had a runtime which was best fit by O(|V|^3), which I believe was due to the use of an adjacency matrix.
-With an adjacancy list and priority queue, the runtime of both implementations would drastically improve.
+With an adjacency list and priority queue, the runtime of both implementations would drastically improve.

  ## Conclusions ##
  If you have any questions, feel free to email me at danielenricocahall@gmail.com.